Area of a Circle Worksheets

 What is the area of a circle if its diameter is 8 units?
 With practice topped off with deliberation, students will first half the diameter, square it, multiply it with 3.14, and write the answer with the correct unit, i.e., 50.2 square units.

-Complete yet another mixed review on finding the area with this pdf!
-The problems feature the given radius or diameter.
+These worksheets feature the given radius or diameter.
 Give grade 7 and grade 8 children a chance to prove their mettle by solving this resource.

 The diameter of a circle is twice the radius.
-But, is there a way to find the diameter using area?
+But, is there a way to find the diameter using the area?
 Plug into these pdfs, figure out the radius from the area, and multiply the result by 2.